Get E-Book

 });

-host and port describe the remote endpoint request. localAddress constrains the local source address.
+host and port describe the remote endpoint. localAddress constrains the local source address.
 The OS validates that local address against interface and route state.
-DNS lookup behavior belongs to Chapter 9.2, but the boundary matters here: a hostname must become at least one address before TCP can connect.
+DNS lookup behavior belongs to Chapter 9.2.
+At this level, remember that a hostname must become at least one numeric address before TCP can connect.

 const socket = net.connect({